ronnymees/fullstackdevelopment_eoict/docs/34_advanced_js/README.md

 Before we continue, it’s important to be aware of two clever ways programmers solve the `this` problem within ES5 code, especially since you will continue to run into ES5 for awhile (not every browser has fully migrated to ES6 yet):

-\#1 Create a variable outside of the method’s inner function.
+**1 Create a variable outside of the method’s inner function**

 Now the ‘forEach’ method gains access to `this` and thus the object’s properties and their values.
 This is because `this` is being stored in a variable while it is still within the scope of the object’s direct method ‘showTasks’.

 ```javascript
 // Test it here: https://jsfiddle.net/maasha/3mu5r6vg/